What is Gross National Product (GNP)?

 When calculating the amount of income earned by a country’s residents regardless of their location, GNP becomes a more reliable indicator than GDP.
 In the globalized economy, individuals enjoy many opportunities to earn an income, both from domestic and foreign sources.
-When measuring such broad data, GNP provides information that other productivity measures cannot produce.
+When measuring such broad data, GNP provides information that other productivity measures do not include.
 If residents of a country were limited to domestic sources of income, GNP would be equal to GDP, and it would be less valuable to the government and policymakers.

 The information provided by GNP also helps in analyzing the balance of payments.
 The balance of payments is determined by the difference between a country’s exports to foreign countries and the value of the products and services imported.
 A balance of payments deficit means that the country imports more goods and services than the value of exports.
 A balance of payments surplus means that the value of the country’s exports is higher than the imports.

 GNP vs. GDP

 Both the Gross National Product (GNP) and Gross Domestic Product (GDP) measure the market value of products and services produced in the economy.
 The terms differ in what constitutes an economy since GDP measures the domestic levels of production while GNP measures the level of the output of a country’s residents regardless of their location.
 The difference comes from the fact that there may be many domestic companies that produce goods for the rest of the world, and there may be foreign-owned companies that produce products within the country.
 If the income earned by domestic firms in overseas countries exceeds the income earned by foreign firms within the country, GNP is higher than the GDP.
 For example, the GNP of the United States is $250 billion higher than its GDP due to the high number of production activities by U.S. citizens in overseas countries.